 The virus that causes yellow fever is passed to humans through the bites of infected mosquitoes.
 The mosquitoes that spread the infection are usually active and bite during daylight hours, and are found in both urban and rural areas.

 Yellow fever can’t be passed directly from person to person through close contact.

 Yellow fever symptoms

-The symptoms of yellow fever occur in two stages.
-The initial symptoms develop three to six days after infection, and can include:
+The symptoms of yellow fever occur in 2 stages.
+The initial symptoms develop 3 to 6 days after infection, and can include:

 - a high temperature (fever)